Advert

 The existing community at Oude Molen provides essential care, educational, therapeutic, and cultural services that depend entirely on the tranquil, semi-rural character of the site.
 These activities are a direct continuation of the 130-year-old institutional “continuity of purpose” belonging to the surrounding Valkenberg therapeutic landscape, which historically utilized land-based care and agricultural rehabilitation.
 Displacing the Robin Trust, the holistic schools, the eco-gardens, and the equestrian therapy facilities destroys a functioning social ecosystem that delivers immense public value.
 These living heritage resources have been completely excluded from the project’s social impact considerations.

 This is a high-value parcel of public land.
 It currently delivers substantial, measurable social and environmental value to the citizens of Cape Town at zero cost to the municipality.
-Any disposal, rezoning, or high-density development of public land must serve the genuine public interest, rather than being alienated for private commercial exploitation under a non-binding framework.
+Any disposal, rezoning, or high-density development of public land must serve the genuine public interest, rather than being alienated for private commercial exploitation under a loose framework.

 Perspectives: What is the debate?